 The last piece was a long dresser with silver hardware.
 You can see that the finish is more of a cherry color.

+Chalk paint from Dixie Belle Paint Company is always a safe bet for repurposing furniture.
 I decided that the closest color would be Dixie Belle’s, Manatee Gray.
 The color Cotton (White) would be used for the underlayer, just as the bed had.
 The existing hardware would be used and just painted so that they were all the same color.
 I used Krylon spray paint in Chrome for the furniture hardware.

 Here is the tall chest of drawers after the makeover.